Reducing the size of your initial request can be an effective persuasive tactic because it makes the request less burdensome to your audience.

 By inserting that second sentence, the fundraiser reduced the size of the request, which not only made it easier for the person to say yes but also made it more difficult to say no out of fear of feeling guilty about being cheap.
 “When confronted with a minor request, a target person is hard put to argue for an inability to comply,” the psychologists said.

-Asking for less in your persuasive writing can help get your foot in the door and could yield greater benefit later.
+Asking for less can help get your foot in the door and could yield greater benefit later.